Sport in Sweden: Football

-Some current internationally acclaimed football players from Sweden include Emil Forsberg, Zlatan Ibrahimović,Victor Lindelöf, Viktor Gyökeres and Alexander Isak.
+Some internationally acclaimed football players as of 2020 from Sweden include Emil Forsberg, Zlatan Ibrahimović,Victor Lindelöf, Viktor Gyökeres and Alexander Isak.
 Historically acclaimed football stars include the trio of players known as Gre-No-Li, who still enjoy legendary status for Italy's Milan.
 Gre-No-Li were the 1950s football players called Gunnar Gren, Gunnar Nordahl, and Nils Liedholm.
 Other previously active footballs stars include Henrik Larsson, Glenn Strömberg and Freddie Ljungberg.

 The Sweden men's national football team has seen some success at the FIFA World Cup, finishing second when they hosted the tournament in 1958, and third twice, in 1950 and 1994.
 Their best showing in the UEFA European Championship came as Sweden hosted Euro 1992.
 They reached the semi-finals.
 Something Swedes are proud of is that England did not defeat Sweden from 1968 until 2011.
 Revered in Italy and England is Sven-Göran Eriksson, the Swede who led the England national team until his resignation after the 2006 World Cup.
 They also hosted the UEFA European Under-21 Championship in 2009, losing out in the semi-finals on penalties against England.
 Only one Swedish club has won a major UEFA competition – IFK Göteborg – who won the UEFA Cup in 1982 and 1987.
 In 1979, Malmö FF reached the final of the 1978–79 European Cup (now known as the UEFA Champions League), but they lost 1–0 to Nottingham Forest in Munich.

 Ice hockey

 The Swedish men's team celebrated after the 2017 IIHF World Championship gold.

-The men's national hockey team has won the World Championships eleven times, and Olympic gold medals in 1994 and 2006.
+The men's national hockey team has won the World Championships eleven times, the eleventh time was in 2018, and Olympic gold medals in 1994 and 2006.
 The women's national hockey team won bronze medals in the 2002 Winter Olympics and the 2005 Women's World Ice Hockey Championships, and a silver medal in the 2006 Winter Olympics.
 Famous Swedish NHL hockey players include Peter Forsberg, Mats Sundin, Nicklas Lidström, Markus Näslund, Daniel Alfredsson, Henrik Sedin, Daniel Sedin, Börje Salming, Henrik Zetterberg, Nicklas Bäckström, Henrik Lundqvist, Johan Franzen, Niklas Kronwall, Patrik Berglund, Thomas Steen, Bengt-Åke Gustafsson, Håkan Loob, Mats Näslund, Kent Nilsson, Erik Karlsson and Pelle Lindbergh.

 The Swedish Hockey League was founded in 1975.
 Counting from 1922, when the first Swedish championships were played, Djurgårdens IF is the most successful team with 16 championship titles, followed by Brynäs IF with 13, then as Färjestad BK and IK Göta with 9.